-Due to its very acidic nature peat moss can absorb cations (plant nutrients) such as calcium and magnesium and release hydrogen ions into the soil (which causes the acidity).
-It is so acidic it can kill bacteria (good or bad) hence it was used as a bandaging material in treating wounds as recently as WWII.
+Due to its very acidic nature, peat moss can absorb cations (plant nutrients) such as calcium and magnesium and release hydrogen ions into the soil (which causes the acidity).
+It is so acidic it can kill bacteria (good or bad), and as a result was used as a bandaging material in treating wounds as recently as WWII.

 Several companies selling peat moss recommend using it as a mulch.
-It makes a terrible mulch for many reasons: it is highly acidic hence very bad for most plants, it forms unsightly surface cracks when it dries out, it is very light thus it blows and washes away in wind and rain events, it is dusty and difficult to apply (especially when it is windy), and it provides very little if any nutrition to the plants.
+It makes a terrible mulch for many reasons:

+- 1) It is highly acidic and by extension very bad for most plants, it forms unsightly surface cracks when it dries out. - 2) It is very light, causing it to blow and wash away in wind and rain events. - 3) It is dusty and difficult to apply (especially when it is windy), and it provides very little if any nutrition to the plants.